galasa-dev/cli/docs/generated/errors-list.md

 - GAL1120E: Program logic error.
 Collect a log using the '--log' option and send to the Galasa development team.
 - GAL1121E: Unable to retrieve rest api version.
 Reason is: {}.
 Try downloading the latest version of galasa or rebuilding a clean version.
 - GAL1122E: Authentication property {} is not available, which is needed to connect to the Galasa Ecosystem.
 It either needs to be in a file '{}' or set as an environment variable.
+- GAL1226E: Failed to open file '{}' cause: {}.
+Check that this file exists, and that you have read permissions.
+- GAL1227E: Internal failure.
+Contents of gzip could be read, but not decoded.
+New gzip reader failed: file: {} error: {}
+- GAL1228E: Internal failure.
+Contents of gzip could not be decoded. {} error: {}
+- GAL1229E: Internal failure.
+Contents of gzip could not be encoded and compressed. {} error: {}
+- GAL1230E: Internal failure.
+Contents of gzip could not be flushed while encoding and compressing. {} error: {}
+- GAL1231E: Internal failure.
+Gzip file could not be closed while encoding and compressing. {} error: {}
 - GAL2000W: Warning: Maven configuration file settings.xml should contain a reference to a Galasa repository so that the galasa OBR can be resolved.
 The official release repository is '{}', and 'pre-release' repository is '{}'
 - GAL2501I: Downloaded {} artifacts to folder '{}'